-This report has been prepared by Segal Consulting to present certain disclosure information required by Governmental Accounting Standards Board Statement No. 67 as of June 30, 2017.
-This report is based on financial information as of June 30, 2017, provided by the Office of the State Treasurer and the Vermont State Employees' Retirement System Actuarial Valuation Report as of June 30, 2016, as completed by Buck Consultants, dated October 27, 2016, which reflects:
+This report has been prepared by Segal Consulting to present certain disclosure information required by Governmental Accounting Standards Board Statement No. 67 as of June 30, 2018.
+This report, based on unaudited financial information as of June 30, 2018, provided by the Office of the State Treasurer and the Vermont State Employees' Retirement System Actuarial Valuation Report as of June 30, 2017, dated October 23, 2017, reflects:

-- > The benefit provisions of the Pension Plan, as administered by the Board; - > The characteristics of covered active members, inactive members, and retired members and beneficiaries as of June 30, 2016, provided by the Office of the State Treasurer; and - > The unaudited assets of the Plan as of June 30, 2017, provided by the Office of the State Treasurer.
+- > The benefit provisions of the Pension Plan, as administered by the Board; and - The characteristics of covered active members, inactive members, and retired members and beneficiaries as of June 30, 2017, provided by the Office of the State Treasurer.

-Except as noted below, the assumptions are the same as shown in the Vermont State Employees' Retirement System Actuarial Valuation Report as of June 30, 2016.
+The assumptions are the same as shown in the Vermont State Employees' Retirement System Actuarial Valuation Report as of June 30, 2017.